7 proven tips for startups writing cold emails – that actually get responses!

 A warm intro leverages the trust that already exists between your contact and the person you’re trying to reach.
 It’s much easier for someone to say "yes" when they know you’ve been vetted by someone they trust.

-The key is leveraging your network.
+To get these introductions, use your network.
 Start with platforms like LinkedIn, school alumni networks, and employer alumni networks.
 You’d be surprised how often a few connections can make all the difference.

 If you’re aiming for a specific company, try to find mutual connections.
 Send them a thoughtful message asking if they would be willing to introduce you.
 You need to make it easy for your connection to help you—don’t make them work to figure out why you want the introduction or what you’re asking for.